-Course part 1.
+12.1 Course part 1.
 People skills and sharing expertise (1 credit)

-- demonstrate good verbal and written communication skills in Finnish in a range of communication and interactive settings at work; and - use writing as a tool for planning and documenting their actions.
+- demonstrate good verbal and written communication skills in Finnish in a range of communication and interactive settings at work; - know what interaction is and how the various theories of interaction relate to police work; - analyze, reflect on and observe interactive situations; and - use writing as a tool for planning and documenting their actions.